vvscode/docs/docs/tutorials/ios/how-to-use-pushkit-for-ios-voip-push-notifications.md

 }
 ```

-In the above method, you are checking that the push has a SIN payload (for more details, see [here](doc:voicedocumentation)) scheduling a local notification and scheduling a local notification.
+In the above method, you are checking that the push has a SIN payload (for more details, see [here](doc:voice-introduction)) scheduling a local notification and scheduling a local notification.

-Done\!
+Done!
 You are ready to receive push.
 Find the method clientDidStart and add a change so it looks like this:

 ```objectivec
 - (void)clientDidStart:(id<SINClient>)client {